 Septic Tank Maintenance

 Nearly half of all Americans live in a house with a septic tank.
-We all flush and forget, but your septic tank needs ordinary maintenance.
-Your septic tank has to be emptied sometimes, and there’s no easy answer to when it should be done.
+We all flush and forget, but your septic tank needs periodic maintenance.
+Your septic tank must be emptied sometimes, and there’s no easy answer to when it should be done.
 It depends on the size of the tank and the consistency of the stuff going into it.
-Basically, if the septic tank isn’t pumped out regularly, it could cost you a lot of money.
+Basically, if the septic tank isn’t pumped out regularly, it could cost you a lot of money and heartache.

-Ask us for advice on your septic maintenance.
+Ask us for advice on your Plumbing needs.

 Any plumbing problem that involves working with main water lines or gas lines needs to be done by a professional.
 It takes special gear to turn off city water, and messing with gas lines can be extremely dangerous.
+What seems like a simple problem can have a deeper cause, and bigger ramifications down the road.
 Call R Plumbing Company for plumbing services – we are the reasonable and reliable plumber!